Tom-Archer/github-contrib/README.md

 ![Git Add](/images/12-Git-Add.png)

 Re-running the status command shows that Git has now 'staged' the file.
 If you make further changes to the file you will have to stage it again.
-In order to store all the staged files, run the next command:
+Once you've staged all the necessary files, run the following command.
+Add a useful message to describe the changes.

 ```bash
 git commit -m 'Helpful message describing the change.'